sun-data/named-arrays/docs/index.rst

 This forces consumers of this library to stick to the named axes, and to not "cheat" by using positional indexing.

-Most functions of the :mod:`numpy` API have been overloaded if possible.
+Many functions in the :mod:`numpy` API have been overridden if possible.
-Other functions which require
+Other functions which are not expressible using the :mod:`numpy` API have been redifined in the :mod:`named_arrays` namespace.

 Installation
 ============